SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 9. Enter SLO Details:
    * **Name**.
 Name of the SLO.
    * **Description**.
 Short explanation of your SLO.
    * **Tags**.
-Tags are key/value pairs which associate SLO with a particular category.
+Tags are key/value pairs that allow you to apply additional metadata to your SLOs beyond the name and description.
 [Learn more here](#slo-tags-and-filters).
-These tags have additional metadata to describe an SLO beyond the name and description, which can help you categorize, search, and filter your SLOs.<br/>Select the key and its possible values from the tags dropdown, or create your own key/value pair for the tag.<br/>
+Tags can help you categorize, search, and filter your SLOs.<br/>Select the key and its possible values from the tags dropdown, or create your own key/value pair for the tag.<br/>
   :::info
   You can associate multiple tags with your SLO.
   :::